Anxiety Network

 Again, in general, we prefer a combination of the right medication with CBT.
 When both work in concert, progress is enhanced.

 If you are looking for a permanent solution -- a change in your brain's chemistry and neural pathways -- stick with CBT and practice, practice, practice until it becomes an automatic habit.
-There is research evidence showing that neural pathways actually change physiologically over time by using cognitive-behavioral therapy.
+There is research evidence showing that the brain's neural pathways actually change physiologically over time by using cognitive-behavioral therapy.

 Medication changes brain chemistry temporarily; CBT has the power to make it permanent.